csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 4.1 LOCAL SEARCH ALGORITHMS AND OPTIMIZATION PROBLEMS

-The search algorithms that we have seen so far are designed to explore search spaces sys- tematically.
+The search algorithms that we have seen so far are designed to explore search spaces systematically.
 This systematicity is achieved by keeping one or more paths in memory and by recording which alternatives have been explored at each point along the path.
 When a goal is found, the _path_ to that goal also constitutes a _solution_ to the problem.
-In many problems, how- ever, the path to the goal is irrelevant.
+In many problems, however, the path to the goal is irrelevant.
 For example, in the 8-queens problem (see page 71), what matters is the final configuration of queens, not the order in which they are added.
-The same general property holds for many important applications such as integrated-circuit de- sign, factory-floor layout, job-shop scheduling, automatic programming, telecommunications network optimization, vehicle routing, and portfolio management.
+The same general property holds for many important applications such as integrated-circuit design, factory-floor layout, job-shop scheduling, automatic programming, telecommunications network optimization, vehicle routing, and portfolio management.

 120

 Section 4.1.
 Local Search Algorithms and Optimization Problems 121

-If the path to the goal does not matter, we might consider a different class of algo- rithms, ones that do not worry about paths at all. **Local search** algorithms operate usingLOCAL SEARCH
+If the path to the goal does not matter, we might consider a different class of algorithms, ones that do not worry about paths at all. **Local search** algorithms operate usingLOCAL SEARCH

 a single **current node** (rather than multiple paths) and generally move only to neighborsCURRENT NODE

 of that node.
 Typically, the paths followed by the search are not retained.
 Although local search algorithms are not systematic, they have two key advantages: (1) they use very little memory—usually a constant amount; and (2) they can often find reasonable solutions in large or infinite (continuous) state spaces for which systematic algorithms are unsuitable.

-In addition to finding goals, local search algorithms are useful for solving pure **op- timization problems**, in which the aim is to find the best state according to an **objective**OPTIMIZATION
+In addition to finding goals, local search algorithms are useful for solving pure **optimization problems**, in which the aim is to find the best state according to an **objective**OPTIMIZATION

 PROBLEM